brenofts/javascript-dates/README.md

 # javascript-dates
-Javascript Date Methods Examples
+Javascript Timestamps

-This project aims to demonstrate the different timestamps using the Date() method.
+This project aims to demonstrate the different timestamps using the Date() object.
+Visit https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date to read the documentation on Date() object.